 - following up once instead of pestering repeatedly

-Use reviews as part of a broader local signal system
+How do you use reviews as part of a broader local signal system?

 - profile categories that match the reviewed services